department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/research-plan.md

 ## Method
 Starting from a list of about 40 tasks compiled from colleagues, the VA.gov home page, user research studies, and top VA site searches, we will put together a card sort activity on Optimal Workshop.
-Veterans will rate the importance of each task by sorting it into a category.
-We would like to get sorting data from at least 30 Veterans, with about 20 unmoderated and about 10 moderated (via Zoom).
-The purpose of the moderated sessions is to gather qualitative feedback on the tasks and their importance.
+Veterans will rate the importance of each task by sorting it into a category (i.e., very important, somewhat important, not important, I don't understand this task).
+We would like to get sorting data from **at least 30 Veterans and Caregivers**, with about **20 unmoderated** and about **10 moderated** (via Zoom).
+The purpose of the moderated sessions is to gather some qualitative feedback on the tasks and their relative importance.

-*Action item:* Review personas and maybe propose for each persona 10 unmoderated, 2-3 moderated.

-*Action item:* Remove duplicates from tasks collected and get down to ~40 tasks.
+*Action item:* Remove duplicates from tasks collected to get down to a list of ~40 tasks.
 *Action item:* Get access to new VSA account for Optimal Workshop from Shawna/Yana.

 ### Research materials
 - [Link to conversation guide]